NillionNetwork/nillion-docs/docs/aivm.md

 If you get stuck on this with VSCode, ensure the correct venv is selected.
 If it asks to pip install your packages / no pip is found, you can use `pip install ipykernel -U --force-reinstall` to install it.
 :::

-### Using Docker
+### Using Docker to deploy `aivm-devnet`

-You can choose to use Docker for deploying AIVM.
+You can choose to use Docker for deploying `aivm-devnet`.
 For that, you **must have a working Docker installation**.
 The only required command is:

 ```shell
 docker run -it -p 50050:50050 nillion/aivm-devnet
 ```

+This commands forwards port 50050 from the Docker to your local machine, which is the port used to connect with the cluster.

 ## Performing Secure Inference